ycpcs/cs481-fall2019-RT/assign/assign02.md

 ---
 layout: default
 course_number: CS481-102
-title: Weekly Progress Demos
+title: Weekly Journals, Progress Reports, and Demos
 ---

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-# Expectations for Weekly Journals and Demos
+# Expectations for Weekly Journals, Progress Reports, and Demos

-Here are what we would like to see from you for the weekly (Wednesday) demos.
+On the weeks that you do not have an assignment to present, you will give progress reports.
+Here are what we would like to see from you for those weekly (Wednesday) meetings.

 ## Journal entries (individual)